JamieGregg/Twitter-Link-Hunter/README.md

 ## Getting Started

-To get started clone the project and get yourself signed up to the twitter api to generate your own keys.
+To get started clone the project and get yourself signed up to the twitter api to generate your own keys (Keys in this project are now invalid).

 ### Prerequisites